bigtiger/eschaton/_posts/2009-01-01-where it all happens.markdown

 ---
 layout: posts
-title: testing
+title: where it all happens
 ---

-Where it all happens....
 <img src="/eschaton/images/where_it_happens.jpg" />